Safety Codes Permits

 Since 1993, the Safety Codes Council has been responsible for all aspects of the safety system, including accrediting the municipalities, corporations and agencies that sell permits and inspect the work carried out under these permits; certifying and training Safety Codes Officers who do the inspections; administering the Alberta Master Electrician Program, as well as developing, enhancing and supporting Information Technology safety system applications.

-Safety codes officers inspect the construction, installation, operation, and maintenance of structures and systems to ensure compliance with relevant codes, standards, and regulations.
-Safety codes officers are involved with the elements of public safety covered by the Safety Codes Act and the Alberta Building Code.
+Safety Codes Officers inspect the construction, installation, operation, and maintenance of structures and systems to ensure compliance with relevant codes, standards, and regulations.
+Safety Codes Officers are involved with the elements of public safety covered by the Safety Codes Act.

 This is a document issued by a planner in the Planning and Development department.
 Before some work can commence, development approval must be granted by the Regional Municipality of Wood Buffalo under its Land Use Bylaw authorizing development, including excavation, stockpiling, building additions and a change in use or intensity of the use of the land or building, to proceed.